ClassiCube/ClassiCube/readme.md

 Functions and variables in .h files are mostly documented.

 Further information (e.g. portablity, style) for the game's source code can be found in the misc folder.

+#### Tips
+* Press escape (after joining a world) or pause to switch to the pause menu.
+* Pause menu -> Options -> Controls lists all of the key combinations used by the client.
+* Note that toggling 'vsync' to on will minimise CPU usage, while off will maximimise chunk loading speed.
+* Press F to cycle view distance.
+A smaller number of visible chunks can improve performance.

+* If the server has disabled hacks, key combinations such as fly and speed will not do anything.
+* To see the list of built in commands, type `/client`.
+* To see help for a given built in command, type `/client help <command name>`.